Optimize Your CTA: Better Alternatives to ‘Learn More’

 However, by combining the link with a short snippet of information, readers at least have a better idea of where they’re going.

 Imagine what this would look like if the four lines of text were deleted.
-With nothing more than a title and learn more link, click-through rate would suffer.
+With nothing more than a title and learn more links, the click-through rate would suffer.

-But we can’t write an incredibly long and unique description in the anchor text of every one of our links.
-So what should we do?
+But we can’t write an incredibly long and unique description in the anchor text of every link.
+So, what should we do?

 Learn More Link Alternatives

-At this point, you should better understand how the use of learn more links can affect your website’s performance.
+At this point, you should better understand how learning more links can affect your website’s performance.
 However, there’s still an important question to answer:

 What are the best learn more link alternatives?

-Another way to say “learn more” and make a link accessible, is to make the anchor text relevant and descriptive.
-While this depends largely on the layout of your site, your audience, and what you’re trying to accomplish, there are a few strategies to consider:
+Another way to say “learn more” and make a link accessible is to make the anchor text relevant and descriptive.
+While this depends mainly on the layout of your site, your audience, and what you’re trying to accomplish, there are a few strategies to consider:

 1. Use Keywords to Describe the Link’s Destination